Used Hardware 101: Buy Used Servers, Storage, Networking

-- The reseller issues a lifetime warranty on all hardware purchases
+- The reseller issues a warranty on all hardware purchases

 - Your used IT equipment is certified for OEM maintenance upon request